 Receives C-1 Forms from chapters, records date received on International report, and mails that form to Headquarters.

-Sends Honor Award Verification Form for the H-138 and C-1 forms to the honor award chairman along with a list of consultant visits.
+Sends Honor Award Verification Form for the H-138 and C-1 forms to the honor award chair along with a list of consultant visits.

 Presents the treasurer’s records for audit at the conclusion of the biennium.